microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedGroup.md

 This cmdlet retrieves the deleted group specified by Id.

-- `Id` parameter specifies the deleted group ID.
+- `-Id` parameter specifies the deleted group ID.

 ## Parameters